2023 General Election

 Click below to view the video showing how to complete an absentee ballot.

-VOTING IN PERSON: Beginning on the first day of early voting for the 8 August Special Election, the following documents will be acceptable photo ID for voting as long as the ID is not expired and includes the individual’s name and photograph:
+- Photo ID for voting as long as the ID is not expired and includes the individual’s name and photograph;

 - • Ohio driver’s license, state ID card, or interim ID form issued by the Bureau of Motor Vehicles (“BMV”).